vezel-dev/novadrop/doc/game/data-center-format.md

 Keys are used to signal to a data center reading layer (e.g. in the client) that certain attributes of a node will be used frequently for lookups.
-The reading layer can then decide to construct an optimized lookup table for those specific paths in the tree, transparently making those lookups faster.
+The reading layer can then decide to construct an optimized lookup table for those specific paths in the graph, transparently making those lookups faster.
 It is effectively a trade-off between speed and memory usage.

 ```cpp